Breeding birds: 49,000 pairs

 Wintering birds: 710,000 birds

-Juvenile common gulls are greyish-brown with buff mottling on the head and breast.
-The bill is black and the legs and feet are flesh coloured.
+Juvenile common gulls are grey-brown with buff mottling on the head and breast.
+The mantle and scapulars are darker with pale feathers on the edges.
+Their tails are white with a black subterminal bar.
+The bill is black and the legs and feet are pinky coloured.

 Common gulls breed in May.
 They nest in small colonies although some pairs will nest solitary.
 The nest site is situated near water on high ground on the top of a stump, on rock, in trees, or amongst vegetation of island marshes.

 Usually the female builds the nest although the male will stay nearby and may help sometimes.
 It is a shallow cup and constructed from seaweed, twigs, moss, bark, and grass.
 When built in a tree it can be a platform.